trs56/HubitatPublic/HikvisionCameraController_UserGuide.md

 7: In Storage > Schedule Settings: Click Advanced button and set appropriate Pre-Record time to accomodate for the delay and other factors unique to your environment, including the sensors and rules you will be using to trigger alarms and recording.

 8: Connect the Alarm In/Out ports with a small jumper wire.
 Thin solid wire works best (e.g. telephone wire).
-Stranded wired can be difficult to insert.
+Stranded wired can be difficult to insert and cause short circuits across the ports.

 You are now ready to configure your camera for operation with HE using the Hikvision Camera Controller.